nolcut/FaaSr-py-package/README.md

 3. Subsequent actions are invoked

 # Structure of a JSON workflow
-The FaaSr schema is composed of 7 primary components:

 ## “ComputeServers”
 List of FaaS compute servers.
 Each FaaS type requires different attributes: